tinaaa071/Case-Study-ppt/slides.md

 </div>

 <!--
-The variables we defined show up directly on the components, making it easy for developers to reference them quickly.
+The variables we defined show up directly on the components, making it easy for developers to check them quickly.
 -->

 ---